 But that’s not necessarily a bad thing.
-Nowadays, a local supplier is a more reliable supplier.
+Nowadays, when registering a business, it’s good to know that a local supplier is a more reliable supplier.

 If you too have felt the effects of a disrupted supply chain, keep reading.
 Below you will see all the benefits of having a local supplier for your eCommerce business.

 - More Flexibility And Greater Control

 In a word, local suppliers have a more holistic approach to goals, which usually contributes to a more long-term partnership that aligns with the interest of their partners.